 Prepping ain’t easy.
 There are plenty of risks and scenarios out there and we all have a wide range of emotional responses to them.
 Some people are happy preppers and others are a little more cynical about worldly situations.
 Media focus tends to settle on the latter.
 A reclusive prepper who preps because ‘the rest of the world is wrong’ puts out a different vibe than a ‘happy prepper’ does.

 Some would latch on to this vibe and describe preppers as a whole as abrasive or out-of-touch.
 Regardless of the type or approach, there is no wrong way to prep.
 How you go about it can still have an impact on yourself and your community.
 We will take a quick look at how a mindset can affect your prepping and have you ask yourself, “Am I a happy prepper?”

 Preppers are generally knowledgeable.
 We take the time to learn about risks, continuously educate ourselves, and acquire a wide range of skills.
 When we share this knowledge, it can come off with a ‘know-it-all’ type of tone, which can make the listener tune out or dismiss what you are trying to tell them.
 This can be frustrating to everyone involved.
 The knowledge sharer thinks the listener simply does not want to learn, and the listener believes the knowledge sharer is a cynical jerk.

 Simply put: presentation can be just as important as content.

 Cynical preppers assume the worst in others.
 They are preparing because somebody is inevitably going to screw something up and cause SHTF.
 There is little sympathy for those unprepared or uninformed of SHTF risks.
-These assumptions can protect a cynical prepper in an emergency, since it would be very difficult to betray someone that doesn’t trust many to begin with.
+These assumptions can protect a cynical prepper in an emergency since it would be very difficult to betray someone who doesn’t trust many to begin with.

 Happy Preppers: Observations